SAP-samples/teched2022-DT261/exercises/ex3/README.md

-# Enable SAP Order and Delivery Scheduling solution
+# Enable the SAP Order and Delivery Scheduling solution

-In this exercise, you will enable and configure usage of SAP Order and Delivery Scheduling Industry Cloud solution.
+In this exercise, you will enable and configure the usage of SAP Order and Delivery Scheduling Industry Cloud solution.

-## Assign entitlements for SAP Order and Delivery Scheduling (ODS) Industry Cloud solution.
+## Assign entitlements for the SAP Order and Delivery Scheduling (ODS) Industry Cloud solution

 In order to enable ODS you need to have entitlements assigned to your subaccount.

 1. Add entitlement for ODS to your Subaccount:

-   - In your Subaccount, navigate to  ***Entitlements*** in the Navigation Menu and then click on ***Configure Entitlements***.
+   - In your Subaccount, navigate to  ***Entitlements*** in the navigation menu and then click on ***Configure Entitlements***.

       ![](/exercises/ex3/images/38.png)